Lose Yourself: Legacy

 At the 46th Annual Grammy Awards, "Lose Yourself" became Eminem's second career nomination for Record of the Year (following "Without Me"), and it was the first rap song ever to be nominated for Song of the Year.
 It won Best Male Rap Solo Performance and Best Rap Song, which was a new category at the time.

 At No. 166, "Lose Yourself" is the highest-ranked of the three songs from the 21st century featured in the 2004 List of Rolling Stone's 500 Greatest Songs of All Time (joining "Stan" at No. 290 and Outkast's "Hey Ya!" at No. 180), although it was dropped from the 2010 update but later reinstated to 167 in the 2021 version.
 The magazine later ranked the song the twelfth-best of the 2000s decade.
 The song was the 51st best-selling single of the 2000s decade in the United Kingdom.
 The song was placed at number 104 by Pitchfork on their list of "The Top 500 Tracks of the 2000s".

 In October 2011, NME placed it at number 57 on its list "150 Best Tracks of the Past 15 Years".
 VH1 placed it at #4 for the best songs of the 2000s.
-In April 2016, it was placed at number 28 by Rolling Stone on their list of "100 Greatest Hip-hop songs of all time".
+In April 2016, it was placed at number 28 by Rolling Stone on their list of "100 Greatest Hip-Hop Songs of All Time".

 The song continued to be prominent in 2020 and beyond.
-In an analysis of over 30,000 songs on Spotify, "Lose Yourself" was in the top 10 most popular songs on running playlists along with one of the most popular songs of the year in which the data was analyzed—"Blinding Lights" by The Weeknd—which also shares its tempo at 171 beats per minute.
-The song was also used by President Joe Biden for his 2020 presidential campaign.
+In an analysis of over 30,000 songs on Spotify, "Lose Yourself" was in the top 10 most popular songs on running playlists along with one of the most popular songs of the year in which the data was analyzed—"Blinding Lights" by the Weeknd—which also shares its tempo at 171 beats per minute.
+The song was also used by Joe Biden for his 2020 presidential campaign.
 Mathers, who endorsed Biden in his election campaign, gave his consent for Biden to use it for a campaign ad.
+Former US president Barack Obama covered the song at a 2024 rally in Detroit.